Fuzzy Labeling Semantics for Quantitative Argumentation: Introduction

-The evaluation of arguments is a central topic in abstract argumentation theory and is achieved through different semantics.
-For example, the well-known \emph{extension semantics} and \emph{labeling semantics} are designed to deal with classical AFs, giving sets of acceptable arguments and labels \{accepted, rejected, undecided\} over arguments respectively, while the \emph{gradual semantics} is used for evaluating QuAS by assigning each argument a numerical value as the so-called \emph{acceptability degree} (or strength).
+In abstract argumentation theory, the evaluation of arguments is a central topic, and it is commonly achieved through \emph{semantics} \cite{baroni2011introduction}.
+For example, the well-known \emph{extension semantics} and \emph{labeling semantics} are designed to deal with classical AFs, giving sets of acceptable arguments and labels \{accepted, rejected, undecided\} over arguments respectively, while in QuAS the \emph{gradual semantics} are used for evaluating the \emph{strength} of arguments by assigning each argument a numerical value in $[0,1]$ as the so-called \emph{acceptability degree}.

-The study of gradual semantics has received extensively attention in numerous literature \cite{Amgoud2018Evaluation,Amgoud2021Evaluation,baroni2015automatic,rago2016discontinuity,baroni2019fine,baroni2018many,cayrol2005graduality,Leite2011Social}.
-However, considering acceptability degree alone may not be sufficient to evaluate arguments in practical scenarios.
-Followed the unit measure, the maximal acceptability degree of each argument is $1$.
-Suppose an argument has the acceptability degree of $a$, then it also has a residual degree $1-a$ that may be roughly seen as unacceptability in previous literature.
-However, we give an example to show that the residual degree of an argument is not completely unacceptability.
-In the following QuAS instance, argument $A$ with initial degree $0.5$ attacks argument $B$ with initial degree $0.8$.